roromusic/Blockchain-Address-Explorer/README.md

 ### To view on your own environment:
 Because the Blockchain API does not allow CORS, the node server acts as a CORS proxy.

+Please clone the repository and follow the steps below:

 To run the server:
 ```
 cd ./server
+npm install
 node server.js
 ```

 After running the server, fire up the react app:
 ```
 cd ../client
+npm install
 npm start
 ```